-- 18. Previously the Regional Improvement and Efficiency Partnership paid for one of their contracted consultants, PriceWaterhouseCoopers, to undertake a study on Revenue Income Optimisation (RIO).
+18. Previously the Regional Improvement and Efficiency Partnership paid for one of their contracted consultants, PriceWaterhouseCoopers, to undertake a study on Revenue Income Optimisation (RIO).
 This study was reported to the Finance & Performance Management Cabinet Committee on 21 November 2011.
-The study highlighted that relative to many other authorities EFDC recovered a lower proportion of its costs through fees and charges and in some areas had charges much lower than other councils. - 19.
-The findings from the RIO study are supported by this latest comparison work.
+The study highlighted that relative to many other authorities EFDC recovered a lower proportion of its costs through fees and charges and in some areas had charges much lower than other councils.

+19. The findings from the RIO study are supported by this latest comparison work.
 Income from sales, fees and charges as a percentage of total spend is only 7.35% for EFDC, which compares with a range from 7.84% (Braintree) to 25.95% (Chelmsford) for Essex authorities.
-If the comparison is done with nearest neighbours relative performance is even worse as the percentage ranges from 14.59% (Dacorum) to 34.72% (East Hants). - 20.
-Following the RIO study, Members decided additional work should be undertaken on parking charges.
-This work is currently being undertaken and the results should help inform a review of this key area of income where charges have been frozen for an extended period. - 21.
-The Committee is requested to consider the value for money analysis and determine any further action or investigation required.
-The report will also be considered by the Finance and Performance Management Scrutiny Panel in September 2012.
+If the comparison is done with nearest neighbours relative performance is even worse as the percentage ranges from 14.59% (Dacorum) to 34.72% (East Hants).

+20. Following the RIO study, Members decided additional work should be undertaken on parking charges.
+This work is currently being undertaken and the results should help inform a review of this key area of income where charges have been frozen for an extended period.

+21. The panel is requested to consider the value for money analysis and determine any further action or investigation required.